 VMTurbo requires HTTPS (port 443) communication to the vCenter instance(s) from the appliance, and HTTP/HTTPS communication (port 80) to the appliance from the desktops where the (web-based) user interface will be accessed.
 Optionally SSH (to the appliance) is used for troubleshooting.

 After downloading and installing the appliance, you will be prompted to request a license in the wizard-driven licensing and configuration process.
 Once received via email, the license text can be cut and pasted into the wizard.

 How large an environment can VMTurbo Operations Manager’s evaluation support?

 For the purposes of an evaluation, VMTurbo Operations Manager is typically deployed as a single virtual appliance.
 This is sufficient to support testing environments with up to 10,000 virtual machines.

 Why can’t recommendations made by VMTurbo be implemented?

 By default, VMTurbo makes NO changes to the environment.
 To automate the Operations Manager recommendations, visit the Policy tab and configure your automation settings.

 Why aren’t Planning activities available?

-The advanced planning features are not available by default in the Enterprise or Cloud Edition evaluations.
-For Enterprise and Cloud Edition trials, another license is required to unlock this functionality.
+The advanced planning features are not available by default in the 30-Day Trial of Operations Manager.
+Another license is required to unlock this functionality.
 Please contact VMTurbo to evaluate VMTurbo Operations Manager’s advanced planning capabilities.